ChristianVerdin/ChristianVerdin/README.md

 # Hi there 👋, I am Christian Verdin

 * Data Scientist
-* I have 4+ years of experience designing, developing, and managing complex data science solutions and internal frameworks.
+* I have 5+ years of experience designing, developing, and managing complex data science solutions and internal frameworks.
 * Proficient in SQL, R, Python, PySpark, creating dashboards, Cloud Computing (AWS/Azure); plus modern libraries and frameworks.
 * Experienced in decision-making areas beyond programming such as strategy, product management, development, budget management, etc.

-🌱 I’m currently studying for the CAPM Certification Exam and AWS Certified Cloud Practitioner Exam.
-Target Completion Date: 12/31/2022

 👯 I’m looking to collaborate on a project dealing with web scraping/web development and another with NFL data analysis.